Receiving the best care in hospital when living with disability

 Key points

-You might need to think about what supports you will need while in hospital and talk to the staff about them
+- You might need to think about what support you will need while in the hospital and talk to the staff about them

 While hospital staff like nurses and doctors are there to help you recover and be healthy enough to live at home again, sometimes they need to know more about you to deliver the care you need.